ShrekBytes/pinterest-full/README.md

 # Pinterest Full

-> A lightweight userscript that lets you **download original quality images and videos from Pinterest without logging in**.
+> A lightweight userscript that lets you **download original quality images from Pinterest without logging in**.
 Adds View and Download buttons with a beautiful gallery interface.

 ![pinterest-full](screenshots/pc.png)